TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/keywords.rst.txt

 **ANGLEUNIT [real]**  Sets the scale factor needed to convert the energy value computed by the bond angle bending potential into units of kcal/mole.
 The correct value is force field dependent and typically provided in the header of the master force field parameter file.
 The default value of (Pi/180)^2 = 0.0003046 is used, if the ANGLEUNIT keyword is not given in the force field parameter file or the keyfile.

 **ANGMAX [real]**  Set the maximum permissible angle between the current optimization search direction and the negative of the gradient direction.
 If this maximum angle value is exceeded, the optimization routine will note an error condition and may restart from the steepest descent direction.
-The default value in the absence of the ANGMAX keyword is usually 88 degrees for conjugate gradient methods and 180 degrees (i.e., disabled) for variable metric optimizations.
+The default value in the absence of the ANGMAX keyword is usually 88 degrees for conjugate gradient methods and 180 degrees (i.e., ANGMAX is disabled) for variable metric optimizations.

 **ANGTORS**